Spooni-Development/spooni_development_website/README.md

 ### 🔍 **Advanced Props Gallery**
 A fully-featured, searchable gallery of 15,000+ props with:
-- Real-time search and filtering by category/subcategory
+- Real-time search and filtering by slug-based category/subcategory identifiers
+- Shareable deep links via `?cat=<slug>&sub=<slug>` that restore state on reload
-- Lazy-loaded images and dynamic JSON imports for optimal performance
+- Dynamic JSON imports with automatic metadata generation and pagination
+- Fully responsive design (mobile, tablet, desktop)
+- Efficient pagination, column controls, and filtering system
-- Zoom functionality for detailed viewing
+- Medium-zoom preview for detailed inspection of prop images
 - One-click copy-to-clipboard for prop names
-- Fully responsive design (mobile, tablet, desktop)
-- Efficient pagination and filtering system

 ### 🌐 **Live Server Status Page**
 Real-time monitoring of all SPOONI servers with: